MuhammadAfzaal113/fiesta/README.md

-# Instagram
+# Fiesta
-#### The app is about uploading q
-#### *Cynthia Bella Obonyo*
+#### *Muhammad Afzaal*
 ## Project Description
-    This is an Instagram Replica-it allows the user to Log  in to an instagram account,make posts,delete posts,make comments and like posts.
+    This is an Fiesta Replica-it allows the user to Log  in to an Fiesta account,make posts,delete posts,make comments and like posts.

 ## Setup/Installation Requirements
     - Download a file in the code section to the desired folder